3 Honolulu police officers charged in killing of 16-year-old

-HONOLULU (AP) — A policeman has been charged with murder and two officers charged with attempted murder in connection with the fatal shooting of a 16-year-old boy, Honolulu prosecutors said Tuesday.
+HONOLULU (AP) — A police officer was charged with murder and two others were charged with attempted murder in connection with the fatal shooting of a 16-year-old boy, Honolulu prosecutors said Tuesday.

-The charges come after a grand jury last week declined to indict the same three officers in the shooting that killed Iremamber Sykap on April 5.
+It comes after a grand jury last week declined to indict the officers in the shooting that killed Iremamber Sykap on April 5.
+Police have said Sykap was driving a stolen Honda linked to an armed robbery, burglary, purse snatching and car theft and led officers on a chase before the shooting.

-Geoffrey H.L.
-Thom was charged with one count of murder in the second degree.

-Thom is a five year veteran of the Honolulu Police Department.
-Ah Nee and Fredeluces have served in the department for three and 10 years, respectively.

-All three officers face up to life in prison without parole if convicted.
+Officer Geoffrey H.L.
+Thom fired 10 rounds into the rear window of the Honda “without provocation,” Deputy Prosecutor Christopher Van Marter said in court documents.
+Eight of the shots hit Sykap in the back of the head, back of the neck, upper back and left arm.
+Sykap died at a hospital.

+Officer Christopher Fredeluces fired one shot but did not hit Sykap, Van Marter said.

 A man who answered the phone at a number listed for Thom said he was not taking calls.
 Listed numbers for Ah Nee and Fredeluces could not immediately be found.

+Thom is a five-year veteran of the Honolulu Police Department.
+Ah Nee and Fredeluces have served with the department for three and 10 years, respectively.

 “This is highly unusual, and we are not aware of a similar action having been taken in the past.
 While we await the court’s decision, we will continue to protect and serve the community as we have always done,” he said in a statement.

-The officers will have their police powers removed, and they will be assigned to desk duty.
+The officers will have their police powers removed and be assigned to desk duty.

-Police have said Sykap was driving a stolen Honda linked to an armed robbery, burglary, purse snatching and car theft and led officers on a chase before the shooting.
-Medical records provided by an attorney representing Sykap’s mother and grandmother in a lawsuit say the teen was shot in the back of the head and shoulders.

-Deputy Prosecutor Christopher Van Marter said in court documents that Thom fired 10 rounds into the rear window of the Honda “without provocation.”
-Eight of the shots hit Sykap.
+Malcom Lutu, president of the state police officers' union, said in a statement: “We continue to trust the process and will continue to stand by our officers.”

 Matt Dvonch, special counsel to Honolulu prosecutor Steve Alm, said it's not unusual for prosecutors to ask a judge to find probable cause that a crime has likely been committed after a grand jury has declined to indict a person.

-He said the prosecution wasn't bringing any new evidence for the case that they didn't have when the case went before the grand jury.
+He said prosecutors weren't bringing any new evidence that they didn't have when the case went before the grand jury.

-Eric Seitz, an attorney representing Sykap’s family in a civil lawsuit against the city and as-of-yet unidentified police officers, said he was gratified prosecutors were pursuing the case.
+Eric Seitz, an attorney representing Sykap’s family in a lawsuit against the city and police, said he was gratified prosecutors were pursuing the case.

 “We have suspected from the beginning when we began to get information about how the events unfolded, that the shooting was entirely unjustified,” he said.
 “Now that we’ve seen the further evidence that’s contained and attached to the charges, there’s no question in our minds that this was an event that could have been and should have been prevented.”

-Note: This story was first published on June 15, 2021.
-It was updated on June 17, 2021, to correct that the officers would be eligible for parole if they are convicted and sentenced to life in prison.